 This nonstick cast-aluminum frying pan earns a CR recommendation for its even cooking ability, sturdy construction, and durable surface.
 Its handle stayed cool to the touch during cooking, and the nonstick coating stood up well to the steel wool abrasion test in CR’s labs.
 It comes with a lifetime warranty.

 For more options: Best Nonstick Frying Pans

-The Victoria is one of the lowest-priced cast iron pans we test, but it browns and sears just as well as some higher-priced ones, earning top scores in both tests.
+The Victoria is one of the lowest-priced cast-iron pans we’ve tested, but it browns and sears just as well as some higher-priced ones, earning top scores in both tests.
 But it was only so-so in our cornbread test, which measures baking ability, and earns a Fair rating in our heating evenness test.
-However, at 6.9 pounds, it’s lighter than many of the pans in our ratings.
+At 6.9 pounds, it’s lighter than many of the pans in our ratings.

 For more options: Best Cast-Iron Frying Pans

 With more than 120 years in the business, Lodge knows a thing or two about cast iron, and the Lodge 6-quart Dutch oven turns out bread that’s nicely browned and crispy, rating a Very Good in our bread-baking test.
 Cleanup is a breeze.
 Weighing in at 14 pounds, this Dutch oven has a 7-inch cooking surface diameter and wide loop handles.